Paul-weqe/POLITICO-API/README.md

 This API allows for exposure of the data held by POLITICO.
 This reference guide shows you how you can be able to access the data inside the POLITICO system online. <a href="https://paul-weqe.github.io/POLITICO/UI/index.html">Our frontend</a>

 ## Setup guide
+*NOTE* This setup guide assumes you have python and virtualenv installed in your system.

 ### creating the virtual environment
  ```